Web Of Answers

 “What can I say?”
 She shrugs.
 “Dead bodies are kind of my thing.”

 “And you totally made it weird,” Jake continues, smile dropping.
 He forces it to return.
 “But you found the way out, so that’s okay.
-But it’s still weird.
+But still weird.
 But it’s okay.”

 “Shut up, Jake.”